 Tobey Maguire, Michael Douglas, Robert Downey Jr. Wonder Boys movie images: Paramount Pictures.

-“Wonder Boys Movie (2000) Review: Cast + Direction Cripple Would-Be Screwball Comedy” last updated in March 2021.
+“Wonder Boys Movie (2000): Cast + Direction Cripple Would-Be Screwball Comedy” last updated in September 2021.